celallkaynar/celallkaynar/README.md

 ### Hi there 👋

 - 👨‍💻 I’m Celal Kaynar
-- 🌱 I’m currently learning .NET Backend
+- 🌱 I’m currently learning C# and .NET Backend
 - 🔎 I’m also interested in Android Development
 - 📫 How to reach me ---> celalakademik@gmail.com